memfault/memfault-cloud-ios/README.md

 target.
 This is a very basic iOS app that demonstrates the functionality of this library.

-Before building the app, make sure to update the Project API Key in `AppDelegate.swift`.
-To find your Project API Key, log in to https://app.memfault.com/ and navigate to Settings.
+Before building the app, make sure to update the Project Key in `AppDelegate.swift`.
+To find your Project Key, log in to https://app.memfault.com/ and navigate to Settings.

 ```swift